 The South African born composer of French Huguenot descent, John Joubert, was born on 20 March 1927 in Cape Town.
 He studied at Diocesan College in Rondebosch, where his music teacher had been an assistant of Ivor Atkins at Worcester Cathedral.
 His interest in composition began at the age of fifteen and, graduating from the South African College of Music in 1944, he studied privately with William Henry Bell.
 In 1946 he won a PRS scholarship to study at the Royal Academy of Music in London, where he was taught by Theodore Holland, Howard Ferguson and Alan Bush, and has lived in England ever since.

 In 1950 he began his career with a lectureship at Hull University, and his music began quite quickly to get performances, broadcasts and to be published widely.
-M&V's Basil Ramsey, as composer manager at Novello and Co, took on Joubert as a house composer.
+M&V's Basil Ramsey, as composer manager at Novello and Co, began publishing Joubert's compositions.

 A selection of M&V articles about John Joubert